TZEmrichMills/GenePrep/README.md

 geneprep designs.fasta
 ```

+Excel files should have name, sequence and (optionally) 5'flank and 3'flank columns.
 That's it.
 Two files come out next to the input:

 - **`designs_optimised.fasta`** — the optimised DNA sequences.